-Arguably, the southernmost city in the world and often missed due to its location, it’s definitely worth waiting a while in Ushuaia, Argentina’s Tierra del Fuego region and adventure hub.
+Arguably, the southernmost city in the world and often missed due to its location, it is definitely worth waiting a while in Ushuaia, Argentina’s Tierra del Fuego region and adventure hub.

-Ushuaia is definitely worth travelling to as it is stunningly beautiful and well-worth the hardship of over 52 hours on 3 buses to arrive here from Buenos Aires.
+Ushuaia is definitely worth travelling to as it is stunningly beautiful.
+The hardship of over 52 hours on 3 buses to arrive here from Buenos Aires, is justified.
 If you have buckets of cash and fly, then there isn’t really any hardship.

 There’s a lot of explorer history here as Ushuaia is situated on the Beagle Channel and also with the Strait of Magellan in close proximity.